BRuff5/Vacation_App/README.md

 ### Description

-This Android app allows ussers to search for locations to visit and explore actvities todo at locations
+This Android app allows users to search for locations to visit and explore actvities todo at locations.

 ### App Evaluation